-Your vehicle is equipped with a crash sensing and diagnostic module, which will record the use of the seat belt restraint system by the driver when the SRS airbags are inflated.
+Your vehicle is equipped with a crash sensing and diagnostic module, which will record the use of the seat belt restraint system by the driver and front passenger when the SRS airbags are inflated.

-A driver or front passenger too close to the steering wheel or dashboard during airbag deployment can be killed or seriously injured.
+The driver or front passenger who is too close to the steering wheel or dashboard during airbag deployment can be killed or seriously injured.
 Toyota strongly recommends that:

-- The driver sit as far back as possible from the steering wheel while still maintaining control of the vehicle. - The front passenger sit as far back as possible from the dashboard. - All vehicle occupants be properly restrained using the available seat belts.
+The driver sit as far back as possible from the steering wheel while still maintaining control of the vehicle.

+- The front passenger sit as far back as possible from the dashboard. - 8 All vehicle occupants be properly restrained using the available seat belts.

-This indicator comes on when the ignition key is turned to the "ACC" or "ON" position.
+This indicator comes on when the ignition key is turned to the "ON" position.
 It goes off after about 6 seconds.
 This means the SRS front airbags are operating properly.

-This warning light system monitors the airbag sensor assembly, front airbag sensors, side airbag sensors, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
-(For details, see "Service reminder indicators and warning buzzers" in Section 1-5.)
+This warning light system monitors the airbag sensor assembly, front airbag sensors, side airbag sensors, driver's seat position sensor, driver's seat belt buckle switch, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
+(For details, see "Service reminder indicators and warning buzzers" on page 85 in Section 1-5.)